Nadil-K/aces-coders-v10.0/README.md

 # aces-coders-v10.0

-This repository contains the solutions and code snippets created by our team during the ACES Coders v10.0, the largest algorithmic programming competition held on 14th-15th October 2023 at the University of Peradeniya.
+This repository contains the solutions and code snippets created by our team (SurgicalMasks) during the ACES Coders v10.0, the largest algorithmic programming competition held on 14th-15th October 2023 at the University of Peradeniya.
 We are proud to announce that we emerged as the runners up in this prestigious competition.
 For more details about the competition, visit ACES Coders [Official Website](https://aces.ce.pdn.ac.lk/aces-coders/) or [Facebook page](https://www.facebook.com/acespera/).

 ## Competition Details
 - **Place**: Runners Up